 Deep Creek Lake has been around since the 1920s, the result of construction of the Deep Creek Dam.
 It’s now the largest inland body of water in the state, offering 65 miles of shoreline and playing host to activities on and around the lake that include swimming, boating, hiking, canoeing, kayaking and fishing.

 Massachusetts: Walden Pond

 In many ways, Walden Pond is an entirely unremarkable body of water — with only two miles of shoreline, a surface area of 61 acres and modest swimming, picnic grounds and fishing options.
 For many, however, Walden Pond is something else entirely: the spiritual home of the American conservation movement.
 It’s where Ralph Waldo Emerson owned some property and allowed his friend Henry David Thoreau to build a modest cabin and live in it for two years, during which time Thoreau pulled together the ideas within his seminal book about the experience: “Walden.”
-Walden Pond is now a National Historic Landmark and has a visitor center that helps bring alive its rich history.
+Walden Pond is now a National Historic Landmark.

 Michigan: Lake Huron

 With a surface area of more than 14 million acres and a 3,825-mile-long shoreline, Lake Huron is the second-biggest of the Great Lakes by surface area.
 But we’ve selected Lake Huron as the one to see if you’re in Michigan because of the history you’ll find in Alpena, at Lake Huron’s Thunder Bay.
 The Thunder Bay National Marine Sanctuary offers a history of the many shipwrecks in the region, which mirror the evolution of ship design over the last 200 years.
 Dozens of vessels have met their end in the lake.